Phdntom/Phdntom.github.io/readme/README.md

 * __Adjust to you__ - While friction can exist in a team of diverse personalities, I believe the more senior members should do most of the adjusting.
 I will work with each of you to understand your styles, and I will adjust to make each individual member as effective as possible in this team.

-* __Available to chat__ - Regular 1:1's to discuss career goals, new ideas, and other questions are all on the table.
+* __Available to chat__ - Regular 1:1's where we discuss career goals, new ideas, and other questions.
 I prefer this not be a status update.
 You can request a cadence you find most useful but I may request a compromise.
 Don’t hesitate to reschedule.
 If there is no room on my calendar, first check that I am alive.
 Then, let me know and I will evict something less important so I can meet with you.

 ## Productive Time Usage
 * __Meetings__ - If you are pulled into too many meetings that you think are unproductive for you, let me know, and we can find compromise.
 I encourage you to control which meetings you attend as a first step.